Stanford Partnership with DOE and SLAC

 Board of Oversight

 The President of Stanford appoints the SLAC Board of Overseers and charges them with providing comprehensive and independent oversight of SLAC’s mission, science and operations for the University and DOE.
 The Board’s role is to provide guidance, oversight and advice to the President of Stanford and SLAC management with respect to the scientific and technical direction of SLAC and its long-range objectives, laboratory operations, budget and facility plans, land use, outreach, technology transfer, personnel matters and risk management, as well as the relationship with DOE.

-The Board operates through four standing committees chaired by senior Stanford officials associated with the committee’s functional areas as noted below, with the exception of the Scientific Policy Committee.
-This committee Chair is nominated by the Laboratory Director, approved by the Board Chair and invited to serve on the Scientific Policy Committee by the President of Stanford.
+The Board operates through four standing committees chaired by senior Stanford officials associated with the committee’s functional areas as noted below, with the exception of the Scientific Programs Committee.
+This committee Chair is nominated by the Laboratory Director, approved by the Board Chair and invited to serve on the Scientific Programs Committee by the President of Stanford.
 Committee Chairs and the Board Chair appoint leaders from peer national laboratories, universities, and Stanford to serve as committee members.

 Stanford University Vice Provost and Dean of Research

-Stanford University Senior Associate Vice President for Finance (retired); Chair, Business, Technology, Audit & Compliance Committee
+Stanford University Senior Associate Vice President for Finance (retired); Co-Chair, Business, Technology, Audit & Compliance Committee

-Stanford University Associate Vice Provost; Environmental Health and Safety (retired); Chair, Operations Committee
+Stanford University Associate Vice Provost for Environmental Health & Safety; Chair, Operations Committee

 Stanford University Vice President of Human Resources; Chair, Human Resources and Communications Committee

 Los Alamos National Laboratory Deputy Director Science, Technology, and Engineering; Chair, Scientific Programs Committee